History of the Longhouse

 The “House of Welcome” Longhouse Education and Cultural Center is a public service center at The Evergreen State College.
 Built in collaboration with Northwest tribes, it is the first building of its kind on a public campus in the United States.
 The Longhouse is a multi-purpose facility, able to serve a variety of educational, cultural and community functions.
 Founded upon a vision of hospitality and service, it is a gathering place for people of all cultural backgrounds to teach and learn with each other.

-The Foundation & Construction
+The Foundation and Construction

-Evergreen's Native programs began in 1972, when faculty member Mary Ellen Hillaire of the Lummi tribe founded the Native American Studies program.
+Evergreen's Native programs began in 1972, when faculty member Mary Ellen Hillaire of the Lummi tribe, founded the Native American Studies program.
 She is also credited with having first articulated the need to have a culturally appropriate facility, such as a longhouse, on campus so that people from all different cultural backgrounds could teach and learn with each other.
-Her vision for a public gathering space influenced students in the Master in Public Administration program, who wrote their thesis exploring issues relating to the creation of a Longhouse at Evergreen.
+Her vision for a public gathering space influenced students in the Master of Public Administration program, who wrote their thesis exploring issues relating to the creation of a longhouse at Evergreen.
 Colleen Jollie, Longhouse Project Coordinator, oversaw the project to its completion.

-Graduating classes of Evergreen students designated a portion of their fees to go toward the creation of the Welcome Figures that stand at each side of the entrance.
-The Quinault Indian Nation donated much of the timber used in the building.
-The Burke Museum donated cedar shakes and posts from the Sea Monster House—(a model longhouse built for the
+Graduating classes of Evergreen students designated a portion of their fees to go toward the creation of the Welcome Figures that stand at each side of the Longhouse entrance.
+The Quinault Indian Nation donated much of the timber used in the building; the Burke Museum donated cedar shakes and posts from the Sea Monster House—(a model longhouse built for the

 The Longhouse Today

-The Longhouse continues to promote indigenous arts and cultures through a wide variety of programs.
+The Longhouse continues to promote Indigenous arts and cultures through a wide variety of programs.

-We enjoy convening groups of artists, providing a venue, forum, and tools that are needed for artists to express their creativity.
-Artists are luminaries of their cultures; lighting the pathway back into the far reaches of history, and leading the way into the future with their creative vision.
+We enjoy convening groups of artists, providing a venue, forum and tools that are needed for artists to express their creativity.
+Artists are luminaries of their cultures, lighting the pathway back into the far reaches of history, and leading the way into the future with their creative vision.

 "Indian people have always used what was available to them, and today we have the world."

-The legacies left behind by master artists, such as Hazel Pete and Bruce Miller have provided foundational principles for the work of the Longhouse.
+The legacies left behind by master artists, such as Hazel Pete and Bruce Miller, have provided foundational principles for the work of the Longhouse.